 - You can recycle more than simply newspapers at home.
 Wrapping paper, envelopes, birthday cards, and phone books should all be recycled.
 All types of cardboard, including toilet and paper towel tubes, can be recycled.

-- Most metallic household products, such as empty spray cans and tin foil, as well as all empty soda, fruit, vegetable, and other food cans, can be recycled.
+- Most metallic household products, such as tin foil and empty spray cans, as well as all empty cans of soda, fruit juice, vegetable juice, and other food cans, are recyclable.

 - Keep a spot in your cabinet for recycling when you’re cooking or cleaning.
 This will make it easy for you to properly dispose of recyclables.